-Oil & gas valves are widely used equipment in the industry to control the flow of these substances and are employed in many processes, such as exploration, production, transportation, and refining.
+Valves are widely used equipment in the industry to control the flow of oil and gas and are employed in many processes, such as exploration, production, transportation, and refining.

 The need for efficient storage and transportation is a factor driving the oil and gas valves market.
 From the place of production to the place of consumption, oil and gas must be transported efficiently.